John Adams: Counsel for the British: Boston Massacre

 According to biographer John E. Ferling, during jury selection Adams "expertly exercised his right to challenge individual jurors and contrived what amounted to a packed jury.
 Not only were several jurors closely tied through business arrangements to the British army, but five ultimately became Loyalist exiles."
-While Adams's defence was helped by a weak prosecution, he also "performed brilliantly."
-Ferling surmises that Adams was encouraged to take the case in exchange for political office; one of Boston's seats opened three months later in the Massachusetts legislature, and Adams was the town's first choice to fill the vacancy.
+While Adams's defense was helped by a weak prosecution, he "performed brilliantly."
+Ferling surmises that Adams was encouraged to take the case in exchange for political office; one of Boston's seats opened three months later in the Massachusetts legislature, and Adams was the town's choice to fill the vacancy.

 The prosperity of his law practice increased from this exposure, as did the demands on his time.
-In 1771, Adams moved his family to Braintree but kept his office in Boston.
-He noted on the day of the family's move, "Now my family is away, I feel no Inclination at all, no Temptation, to be any where but at my Office.
-I am in it by 6 in the Morning – I am in it at 9 at night. ...
-In the Evening, I can be alone at my Office, and no where else."
+In 1771, Adams moved his family to Braintree, Massachusetts, but kept his office in Boston; he noted "Now my family is away, I feel no Inclination at all, no Temptation, to be any where but at my Office."
 After some time in the capital, he became disenchanted with the rural and "vulgar" Braintree as a home for his family – in August 1772, he moved them back to Boston.
 He purchased a large brick house on Queen Street, not far from his office.
 In 1774, Adams and Abigail returned the family to the farm due to the increasingly unstable situation in Boston, and Braintree remained their permanent Massachusetts home.